 What is mitochondrial disease?

-Mitochondrial disease is actually an umbrella term used to describe a vast group of diseases affecting energy production.
+Mitochondrial disease is actually an umbrella term used to describe a vast group of disorders affecting cellular energy production.

-It’s a complex disease and therefore can be difficult to explain in words alone.
+It’s a complex condition and can therefore be difficult to explain in words alone.

-Nature Video have created this bespoke educational animation to explain how mitochondria are vital to sustain life, and also what happens when they go wrong.
+Nature Video have created this educational animation showing how mitochondria sustain life, and what happens when they malfunction.

-Our mitochondria perform many metabolic tasks but ‘mitochondrial disease’ refers specifically to problems with the task of converting energy from one form into another using the specialised machinery within the mitochondria.
+Our mitochondria perform many metabolic tasks but mitochondrial disease refers specifically to problems with the task of converting energy from one form to another using the specialised machinery within these structures.

-It occurs when our mitochondria aren’t able to provide the energy our cells need to work properly.
-It’s a metabolic disorder – simply put that means one of the processes by which your body makes, uses or disposes of certain materials is abnormal.
+Mitochondrial disease occurs when our mitochondria cannot provide the energy our cells need to function properly.
+Mitochondrial disease is a metabolic disorder, meaning one of the processes involved in making, using or disposing of materials in the body is abnormal.

-Without the right amount of energy, our cells cannot do their job and they stop performing and start to die.
-If a lot of mitochondria in the body are affected, especially in important body organs, a mitochondrial disorder can be very serious and often fatal.
+When cells lack the energy they need, they stop performing and may begin to die.
+If many mitochondria are affected, especially in vital organs, mitochondrial disease can be very serious and even fatal.

-Mitochondrial dysfunction might also be classified by the specific complex of the respiratory chain that it affects e.g. Complex I, or by the specific gene mutation that has caused it.
+Mitochondrial dysfunction may also be categorised based on the specific complex of the respiratory chain that it affects (e.g. Complex I) or by the gene mutation responsible for it.

-Whether you’ve just received a mitochondrial disease diagnosis or have been living with the condition for some time now, you’ll find answers to lots more of the questions you may have over in our Q & A section.
+Whether you’re newly diagnosed or have been living with mitochondrial disease for some time, you can find more answers to your questions in our Q & A section.

 Fighting mito, finding hope